In some situations, we investigate possible breaches of workplace laws.

 - the people affected are vulnerable.

 Employees or employers can also take their own legal action by:

 What happens during a workplace investigation

-Fair Work Inspectors conduct workplace investigations.
+Fair Work Inspectors (FWI) conduct workplace investigations.
 Inspectors are government officials who promote and monitor compliance with Australian workplace laws.

 During an investigation, we collect evidence such as time and wages records, employment contracts and other documents depending on what's being investigated.

 Often we will request that parties provide us with evidence.
 FWIs also have the power to require people to give us records or documents relating to the investigation.
 This is called giving someone a ‘notice to produce’.
 They also have the power to enter premises, such as a workplace, in order to investigate and gather evidence.

 We may offer witnesses (including the employer and employees) the opportunity to participate in a recorded interview.
 The recording will be considered as part of the evidence.

 We expect that people who provide us with information, records or documents in an investigation give us accurate and complete information and material, or tell us if it is not.

 The Fair Work Ombudsman, Natalie James, and a small number of specified senior executives can decide to apply to the Administrative Appeals Tribunal for a ‘FWO Notice’ if they reasonably believe a person or business has information or documents that will help an investigation.